Ukrainian Kotletki Recipe x FoodSaver

 - 1/2 cup all-purpose flour, for coating

 - In a small bowl combine bread and milk let it sit for a few minutes.
 Then take the bread out and squeeze excess liquid.

-- In a larger bowl mix ground pork, bread, grated onion, garlic, and all the spices.
+- In a larger bowl mix ground pork, beef, bread, grated onion, garlic, and all the spices.
 Mix well to combine the ingredients.